zigman-dev/vscode-commit-test/README.md

 This is an alternative way to submit commit-test.
 The difference is in that `svn` folder and changelist to submit commit-test for are selected with quick pick (if selection is necessary).

+### `Submit Pre-Commit-Test for Cooper`

+Not directly related to `cmgk`, but should be handy for people who utilizes `cooper/pre-commit` to perform automated test on Cooper board.

+Launching test should be straightforward.
+Remember to specify build configurations and test case via settings:

+*   `commit-test.jenkins.pre-commit.parameters`
+*   `commit-test.jenkins.pre-commit.testcase`

 ## `svn` changelist support